 Our corporate offices are located in Santa Clara, California where we lease approximately 166,000 square feet of office, lab and manufacturing space under leases expiring in December 2031.
 In addition, we produce a significant number of our IVL catheters in-house at our facilities in Santa Clara.
-We believe that our facilities in Santa Clara meet our current and future anticipated needs.
+In July 2022, we purchased real property in the Coyol Free Trade Zone in Alajuela, Costa Rica, and we are in the process of constructing two buildings to build-out our manufacturing capabilities.
+We believe that our facilities are adequate to fit our current and future anticipated needs.